 – Ultimate Fitness Holiday infrastructure

 The house is spacious, bright and super clean, it has a lovely garden and a terrace that are perfect for relaxing, reading or sunbathing.
-And yes, during your fitness holidays you have time for all these!
+And yes, during your fitness holidays you have time for all this!
 Yoga-stretching activities happen on the terrace and the HIIT sessions at a resort nearby.
 The house is beachfront, you only need to cross the road to sink your toes in the water.
 Meals are included [except for dinner] and they are served in the Beach House, you don’t need to worry about cleaning, organizing, or anything…

 They have thought about everything, from workout equipment to instructors, bikes, and extra activities.
 You only need to wake up on time, be ready to sweat and wash your dirty closes later.
 It’s a true holiday by the beach, but instead of sipping cocktails you are doing push-ups and sprints.